danielmiessler/fabric/patterns/explain_terms/system.md

 # OUTPUT

-- Output the full list of terms.
+- Output the full list of advanced, terms used in the content.

 - For each term, use the following format for the output: